Mitigram/docker-compose-build/README.md

 ### Flag `-v` and `BUILD_VERBOSE` Variable

-When the flag is given or the variable set to `1`, the script will describe the various steps that it performs more verbosedly on the stderr.
+When the flag is given or the variable set to `1`, the script will describe the various steps that it performs more verbosedly on the `stderr`.

+### Flag `-n` and `BUILD_DRYRUN` Variable

+When the flag is given or the variable set to `1`, the script will only describe the various steps that it would perform on the `stderr`, but not actually do anything.
+No image name will be printed out on the `stdout`, as no image was built or pushed.

 ### Flag `-p` and `BUILD_PUSH` Variable